 I hate that I don’t drink Coffee.

 It’d probably help with me feeling cranky every time.
 I had no taste for sweet things when I was little and now I can’t stand things that are bitter.
 My parents missed the window to teach me to drink coffee or any of those shitty bitter things that are supposed to be good for you and whatnot.
-But what do you do when your kid hasn’t got a sweet mouth like they should?
+But what do you do when your kid hasn’t got a sweet mouth as they should?
 You strive for normalcy.

 Normalcy sucks.
 But it is efficient.

 I haven’t been home in a really long time.
 It’s funny how we keep longing to go home but never quite get to make it there.
-Because what’s supposed to be home isn’t by the time you’re grown.
+Because what’s supposed to be home isn’t by the time you’ve grown.
 The people and the bricks are pretty much the same but the feeling isn’t.
-You return now, every once in a while, only to catch a wisp of the fond memories now buoyed by the faces of the people you love and in the eyes of those you must.
+You return now, every once in awhile, only to catch a wisp of the fond memories now buoyed by the faces of the people you love and in the eyes of those you must.

 This is the third city I am settling into in the last 3 years.
 I have averaged a year in all three, going where work takes me.
-When I left home for university a decade ago, I was a precocious teenager seeking the thrill associated with unravelling the mysteries of the world.
+When I left home for university a decade ago, I was a precocious teenager seeking the thrill associated with unraveling the mysteries of the world.
 Six years and two majors later, one was not nearly as keen about the world as one once naively was.
 I’m not quite sure precociousness applies to teenagers anyway.

 I am not rich yet and it’s hard to not be a tad disappointed at the universe for not taking its cue – we should have already moved past this.
 Three years ago, when I hosted a breakfast TV show in the East and juggled a radio show in tandem, I was some kind of rock star.
 People would fawn at you in street corners, at events and market places that you’d have to keep up appearances.
 You had to be the guy who has got it all together and was really just waltzing through life.
 You’re on TV and you had it all figured out and had to be rich.